dwyl/learn-analytics/plausible/custom-events.md

 ├── global.css
 ```

-- we essentially maintain the blog and many pages
-  inside the `app` directory.
+- keep the blog and many pages  inside the `app` directory.
-- we move the components to a dedicated `components` directory.
+- move the components to a dedicated `components` directory.
-- we move hte `global.css` file to the root of the project.
+- move hte `global.css` file to the root of the project.
-- we create a `pages` directory
+- create a `pages` directory
   and create a `_app.tsx` file inside it.

-Let's create the `pages/long-page.tsx` file:
+Create the `pages/long-page.tsx` file:

 ```tsx
 const LongPage = () => {